 Mary Adkins is a writer and lawyer.
 She graduated from Duke University and Yale Law School, where she co-directed the Domestic Violence Clinic for two years.
-Before leaving law practice, she was an associate at Boies, Schiller & Flexner where she also served as Pro Bono Coordinator.
+Prior to joining the LOTL team, she was an associate at Boies, Schiller & Flexner LLP, where she also served as Pro Bono Coordinator.
 Her plays have been produced in New York and regionally, and her essays have been published in Slate, the New York Daily News, and the Yale Journal of Law & Feminism, among others.
 Read highlights of her work at maryadkins.net.

 Kaitlin Prest, Producer